offscale/liboffkv/README.md

 #### The library is designed to provide a uniform interface for three distributed KV storages: etcd, ZooKeeper and Consul.

 The services have similar but different data models, so we outlined the common features.
-In our implementation, keys form a zk-like hierarchy.
+In our implementation, keys form a ZK-like hierarchy.
 All the operations supported are listed below.

 <table align="center">
   <thead>